12 Jyotirlingas in India

 || iti dvàdasa jyotirlimgàni ||

-The verse can be translated in English as
+The verse can be translated into English as

 Somanath in Saurashtra and Mallikarjunam in Shri-Shailam